drxpofficial/Leaderboard/README.md

 1. Visit [Synth Hosting Bot Hosting](https://synthhosting.com/bots)
 2. Select a suitable hosting plan for your bot
-3. Tip: make sure you use code 4BOTSFREE - this give you a free bot :D
-4. Click **Deploy** to create your hosting instance
+3. Click **Deploy** to create your hosting instance
-5. Wait for the deployment to complete
+4. Wait for the deployment to complete

 ### Step 2: Access Your Bot Panel